 TIP: If your group is not in Maryland, checks from the Maryland subsidiary don't go here.
-They go on page 11a, 2a.
-This is true for any group receiving monies from a subsidiary group - if you are not sure, ask them!
+They go on page 11c section 2b.
+This is also true if your group IS in Maryland and receives a check from a group that is not in Maryland, including from the Kingdom of Atlantia (or any other Kingdom).
+If you are not sure, ask!